ves-lang/ves/TOUR.md

 fn name(a, b, c) {
     /* ... */
 }
+// varargs
 fn name(a, b, ...args) {
     /* ... */
+}
+// default parameter - must not be followed by non-defaulted parameter fn name(a, b, c = none) {

 }

 // shorthand syntax